Skip to main content

 One-tap checkout: Saved payment method.
 Saved shipping address.
 One confirmation tap.
 Amazon's 1-Click patent expired in 2017, and now every commerce app should implement this.
 Each additional checkout step loses 15-25% of buyers (Baymard Institute, 2024).

-Real-time chat with purchase alerts: When a viewer buys during the stream, show a notification: 'Sarah just bought the blue jacket.'
-This creates social proof in real-time.
-It's the digital equivalent of seeing other shoppers reach for the same item.
-The chat also lets viewers ask the host questions about sizing, materials, and shipping.
+Real-time chat with purchase alerts: When a viewer buys mid-stream, drop a notification: 'Sarah just bought the blue jacket.'
+That's social proof, live.
+It's the digital version of watching another shopper reach for the same item.
+The chat earns its keep too, since viewers ask the host about sizing or materials or shipping right there in the moment.

 Post-stream replay with shoppable timestamps: 70% of live shopping revenue comes after the stream ends (Bambuser, 2024).
 The replay should have clickable timestamps linking to specific products.
 Users who missed the live event can still shop the content asynchronously.

 Build the overlay engine and one-tap checkout first.
-Everything else can wait for v2.
-Those two features alone account for 60% of the conversion lift.
+The rest can wait for v2.
+Those two features alone carry roughly 60% of the conversion lift, so that's where we always start.

 How Does an AI Recommendation Engine Work in Social Commerce?

-Visual similarity search: Users upload a photo (screenshot from a video, street style snap), and the AI finds matching products in your catalog.
-This uses convolutional neural networks trained on product images.
-For custom commerce platforms, we typically use a pre-trained model (ResNet or EfficientNet) fine-tuned on the client's product catalog.
+Visual similarity search: A user uploads a photo, maybe a screenshot from a video or a street-style snap, and the AI surfaces matching products from your catalog.
+Convolutional neural networks trained on product images do the heavy lifting.
+For custom commerce platforms, our team usually starts from a pre-trained model (ResNet or EfficientNet) and fine-tunes it on the client's own catalog.

 Social graph recommendations: What your friends buy influences what you see.
 If three people you follow purchased the same sneakers, those sneakers appear in your feed.
 This requires a social graph database (Neo4j or Amazon Neptune) and a ranking algorithm that weighs social proximity.